copyninja/copyninja.info/content/devops/approx_to_acng.rst

 ==========

 Transition from approx to apt-cacher-ng was smoother than I expected.
-I had to change my /etc/apt/sources.list to use the actual repository URL.
+There are 2 approaches you can use one is explicit routing another is transparent routing.
+I prefer transparent routing and I only had to change my /etc/apt/sources.list to use the actual repository URL.

 .. code-block:: sources.list